shrutikarne/recipe-share/README.md

 # Recipe Share

 Recipe Share is a modern, full-stack web application for discovering, creating, and sharing recipes.
-It features robust authentication, accessibility, and a fully automated test suite for both frontend and backend.
+The project is in active development.
+Core features like authentication, recipe CRUD, and a responsive UI are implemented.
+Automated tests for both frontend and backend are in place, with coverage expanding as new features are added.

 ---

-## 🚀 Features
+## 🚀 Features (as of August 2025)

 - **User authentication** (register, login, JWT-protected routes)
 - **Recipe CRUD** (add, edit, delete, view, search)
 - **Responsive, accessible UI** (WCAG-compliant, keyboard navigation, ARIA roles)
-- **Recipe details, comments, and quick preview modals**
+- **Recipe details, quick preview modals, and story view**
+- **Category tiles, featured carousel, editor's picks, and dark mode toggle**
 - **Automated testing:**
-	- Playwright for end-to-end (E2E) frontend tests
+	- Playwright for end-to-end (E2E) frontend tests (see `client/tests/`)
-	- Jest for backend API and model tests
+	- Jest for backend API, models, and middleware (see `server/tests/`)
 - **Modern developer workflow:**
 	- Modular React and Express codebase
 	- API error handling and in-page feedback
 	- Environment-based configuration
+	- SCSS modules for component styling

 ---